pravega/pravega-operator/README.md

 ## Requirements

 - Kubernetes 1.8+
 - An existing Apache Zookeeper 3.5 cluster.
-This can be easily deployed using the [Pravega Zookeeper operator](https://github.com/pravega/zookeeper-operator)
+This can be easily deployed using the following [Zookeeper operator](https://github.com/Nuance-Mobility/zookeeper-operator)

 ## Usage